strbavaclav/strbavaclav/README.md

 - 👀 I’m interested in development as React, Node and more
 - 🌱 I’m currently learning React Native
 - 💞️ I’m looking to collaborate on games and usefull apps
-- 📫 Interested in crypto
+- 🪙 Interested in crypto
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with
-- 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play guitar
+- 🎸 love to play guitar

 <br />